Xtraball/Siberian/README.md

 - Rebuilding a platform
     1. run `siberian rebuild platformName` where platformName is `android | android-previewer |ios | ios-noads | ios-previewer | browser`

+### Note: Important

+Siberian uses Cordova for its applications base, we provide pre-built android & ios binaries for convenience as not everyone owns and can build using a Mac.

+If you need to rebuild native source code for all platforms, you must have a Mac and Xcode with the Command-Line Tools installed.

+**Pre-built binaries allows you to customize all the HTML/JS/CSS Stack of the Apps without the need of a Mac.**

 ### Plugins